AkarshNKolekar/Mesh_NoC_RTL_Gen-Wormhole_Router/README.md

 6) Then type "run -a" and press Enter.
 Packets will continuously be injected into the network until the value specified by "$finish" command in the test-bench.
 ModelSim will ask the user if they want to finish.
 Click on "No".

 7) In the Instance window, a mesh_NxN_inst would be present.
 There will be several genblk1 created.
 If making a 4x4 mesh, there will be 4 top level genblk1 created, inside each of these there will be 4 more genblk1 created.
 There will be a router_main_dut inside this.
 The router_main_dut will consist of north_buffer, east_buffer, south_buffer, west_buffer, local_buffer, route_compute and switch_allocator.
 Clicking on any of these will show the signals that can be viewed for them in the "Objects" window right next to it.
 To view a signal's waveform, right-click on that signal in the "Objects" window, and click on "Add Wave".
 The test-bench has a default timescale of 1ns/100ps, i.e., the x-axis of the waveform will be 1ns long with a granularity of marking as 100ps.
 The entire waveform upto the limit specified by "$finish" can be viewed by clicking on the waveform display window and pressing the "f" key.
 Keep an eye out for router_out_flit_4 signal of any router.
 These are the flits that have reached the destination router.

-FOR SYNTHESIS:
-1) Open a terminal

-2) Update synth/file_list.tcl with the RTL files.
-Top module must be at the first of the list.
-In this case, it would be mesh_general.
-No changes would have to be made unless more files are added.

-3) Update synth/run_synth with the top_level.
-This is set to "mesh_general" and need not be changed unless a different module wants to be synthesised.
-In this case, the file_list.tcl also needs to change.

-4) Go to synth folder.
-Type "source run_synth" and press Enter.

-5) Wait for synthesis to finish.
-Correct any error which pop up in the synthesis log available in synth_out/logs/run.log.
-There shouldn't be any error if no changes are made to the default files.
-You will see a few warnings, but these can be safely ignored.

-6) Area and Power values are available in synth_out/rpt/area.rpt and synth_out/rpt/power.rpt.